Ducky-007/MySQL/README.md

 File displaying schema and queries made into a mock instagram app.

-Queries help answer stakeholder questions regarding user data.
+# Queries answer these stakeholder questions about user data